dSapariya/VueJs-Notes/README.md

 - The parent component uses named slots (`header` and `footer`) to pass content to specific parts of the child component.
 - The child component defines multiple slots and uses the `name` attribute to identify them.

+The shorthand for v-slot: is #.

 ## Scoped Slots

+A Scoped slot provides local data from the component so that the parent can choose how to render it.

 Scoped slots provide a way for the child component to pass data back to the parent component, making the slot content dynamic.

+We use v-bind or : in the component(child) slot to send local data to the parent:

 ### Example